Sagarika

 Sagarika Mukherjee, also known as Saag, is an Indian singer and actress.
-She sings mainly in Hindi, Assamese and Bengali language songs but has also sung in Tamil and Telugu languages.
+She sings mainly Hindi, Assamese, and Bengali language songs, but has also sung in the Tamil and Telugu languages.
 She is the daughter of singer and composer Manas Mukherjee and granddaughter of lyricist Jahar Mukherjee.

 Before going solo, she was half of a popular Indian duo with her brother with whom she released albums such as Q-Funk, Roop Inka Mastana and Naujawan.
 Apart from singing and acting in movies and albums, she is also a restaurateur.

 Early life

-Sagarika Mukherjee was born in Mumbai, Maharashtra, India, but originally belongs from Kolkata metrocity of West Bengal in a Bengali family.
+Sagarika Mukherjee was born in Guwahati, Assam, India, but originally belongs from Kolkata metrocity of West Bengal in a Bengali family.
 In 1973, she moved to Mumbai, Maharashtra (now in Mumbai) with her family.
 Her father died in 1986.
 Then, her mother became a singer and took charge of the entire family.

 Career

 Early singing

 Sagarika made her debut as a child playback singer in the Bollywood film Shaayad in 1979 and in the Bengali film Agnishuddi in 1984.
 Later, she sang several Bollywood film songs.